 |Create Funding Actions (FA) for awards

-Once the FA is completed (and all holds are cleared), it is transmitted to SERA for GCA to establish a budget in the financial system (if not already done via Advance Request).
+Once OSP completes the FA (and all holds are cleared), they transmit it to SERA for GCA to establish a budget in the financial system (if not already done via Advance Request).

 ||OSP reviews the subaward requests, and negotiates the contract with the subrecipient.
 The request moves through several statuses until, when the agreement is “fully executed” the request becomes Active.
 It is automatically “Expired” once the End Date is passed.